Faith1406/ClimatePrediction/README.md

 - **Python**: Core language for development.
 - **PyTorch**: Deep learning framework for model training and inference.
-- **LSTM (Long Short-Term Memory)**: A type of recurrent neural network used for sequential data modeling.
-- **Intel AI Analytics Toolkit**: Optimized libraries to accelerate PyTorch performance.
 - **Scikit-learn**: For data preprocessing and machine learning utilities.
 - **Flask**: Lightweight web framework for serving the model.
 - **Pandas and NumPy**: For data manipulation and numerical computations.